Woop Alternative for Client SEO Work

 The gap shows up the moment you're doing this for clients rather than for your own blog.

 The deliverable, not just a plan.
-An agency's product isn't an audit — it's the branded report a client opens, the workspace where their sites live, the one-pager you pitch a prospect with.
+An agency's product isn't an audit.
+It's the branded report a client opens, the workspace where their sites live, the one-pager you pitch a prospect with.
 Woop sells an agency tier; what's less clear is the agency deliverable suite underneath it.
-If your clients need to see your logo — not the tool's — on everything, check exactly what white-labels before you commit.
+If your clients need to see your logo, not the tool's, on everything, check exactly what white-labels before you commit.

 Auto-publishing AI content at volume is a strategy, not a free win.
 One-click publishing to four CMSs is convenient, but publishing large amounts of AI-generated content runs straight into Google's guidance on scaled content abuse.
 "It published for me" and "it helped me rank durably" are not the same sentence.
-A tool that hands you the draft and lets you review before it goes live is a feature, not a limitation — it's the difference between content you can defend and content you're hoping survives the next update.
+A tool that hands you the draft and lets you review before it goes live is a feature, not a limitation.
+It's the difference between content you can defend and content you're hoping survives the next update.

 Price, once you're at agency scale.
 Woop's agency plan is billed monthly (re-verify the current number on their site before quoting).
-Annualize it and compare it honestly to what a small agency actually needs — that's where a purchasing-power-adjusted annual plan can be several times cheaper for the same site count.
+Annualize it and compare it honestly to what a small agency actually needs.
+That's where a purchasing-power-adjusted annual plan can be several times cheaper for the same site count.

 The social proof is theirs to prove.
 Woop markets large user numbers and a big "ranking data points" figure.
 Those are their claims; treat marketing numbers as marketing numbers, from any vendor, us included, until you've seen the product do the job on your own sites.